GalubaGSV/cinema-app/README.md

 * `dto` - wrapper for model objects to unify the requests and responses in controllers
 * `lib` - contains email and password validators with its annotations
 * `model` - contains models for the database
-* `service` - contains services that call repositories and the Authentication class
+* `service` - contains services that call repositories and the AuthenticationService class
 * `mapper` - converts model objects to DTO objects

 ## Technologies